News

 What if I have a concern or believe there is an error on my Property Assessment Notice?

-If you have a concern or believe there is an error on your Property Assessment Notice, don't hesitate to get in touch with The Town Office at 403-578-3679 email admin@town.coronation.ab.ca and arrange to speak with the town CAO.
+If you have a concern or believe there is an error on your Property Assessment Notice, don't hesitate to get in touch with The Town Office at 403-578-3679 or email admin@town.coronation.ab.ca to arrange to speak with the town CAO.

 When will I get my Property Tax Bill?